Running technique improves strength, improves joint mobility, improves running efficiency and effectiveness

 Our collaborator in sport Nutrition Victory Endurance has developed some tips to improve our career technique

-It is a physical effort that can directly influence performance, as well as improving the technique of running (its main objective), indirectly provides four other benefits: improves strength in the ankles and legs; improves joint mobility of the foot and the ankle; improves the efficiency and effectiveness of the race, what supposes a greater yield to the same effort; Y greatly reduces the risk of injury (Achilles tendon, periostitis, plantar fasciitis and is more resistant to sprains).
+It is a physical effort that can directly influence performance, because in addition to improving running technique (its main objective), it indirectly provides four other benefits: Mimprove strength in the ankles and legs; improves joint mobility of the foot and the ankle; improves the efficiency and effectiveness of the race, what supposes a greater yield to the same effort; Y greatly reduces the risk of injury (Achilles tendon, periostitis, plantar fasciitis and is more resistant to sprains).
 Within the career technique I include the Multi-heels and the Ankle Exercises.

 The exercises that I describe below should be done on a flat and soft ground, preferably grass, although it can be dirt.
 The floor should be as smooth as possible.
 The distance can range between the 30 and 40 meters.